Siemen Voet

+Club career

+On 1 September 2023, Voet joined Fortuna Sittard in the Netherlands on loan.

+In June 2025, Voet moved to TSV 1860 Munich in German 3.
+Liga.

 Personal life

 Voet was in a relationship with gymnast Nina Derwael.
 While he scored the opening goal in a 3–1 win against Oud-Heverlee Leuven on 12 October 2019, Derwael became World Champion just some minutes later.